25 Weeks Pregnant: The 25th Week Of Pregnancy

 Your baby is now 13 inches (33 cm) long and weighs anywhere from 1½ to 1¾ pounds (0.7 to 0.8 kg).

-While it does not appear that your baby is that big, he or she is slowly gaining some baby fat, making his/her appearance less wrinkled.
+While your baby doesn’t seem that big, he or she is slowly gaining some baby fat.
+This will help your baby appear less wrinkled.
 If your baby has hair, the color and texture could be seen at this point.
-However, it can change after the baby is born.
+However, it can change after your baby is born.

 Your baby’s Gender…